 Should You Set Up eCommerce Tracking in Google Analytics The Hard Way?

-This is why the eCommerce setup guide from Google includes directions to setup code with links to the Analytics.js eCommerce API because again you have to build out all the tracking yourself.
-And even there Google isn’t helpful, because if you want to accurately track platforms like WooCommerce, Easy Digital Downloads, GiveWP, MemberPress, LifterLMS, or Restrict Content Pro you need to use 3 separate Google Analytics APIs since you can’t use their analytics.js eCommerce API if you want to do enhanced eCommerce tracking for WooCommerce or Easy Digital Downloads.
+This is why the eCommerce setup guide from Google includes directions to setup code with links to the eCommerce API.
+This means you have to build out all the tracking yourself.
+And if you want to accurately track platforms like WooCommerce, Easy Digital Downloads, GiveWP, MemberPress, LifterLMS, or Restrict Content Pro you need to use 3 separate Google Analytics APIs, which is especially important if you want to do enhanced eCommerce tracking for WooCommerce or Easy Digital Downloads.

 Why Reinvent the Wheel?